IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

              If the index was added contact the z/OS Storage Administrator.
 _________________________________________________________________________________________________________________________________________
-0274(X'112') The BSON key value was not found.
+0274(X'112') The JSON key value was not found.
 While accessing the database using the znsq_write with the write_force option, The APi
              could not locate the key value in the document.
 This maybe the result of an interal parsing error.

              If the index was added contact the z/OS Storage Administrator.